kyma-project/website/content/blog-posts/2021-12-08-release-notes-1.25/index.md

 ---

 Salve!
-If you're wondering why the salutation in Latin and why we're using the *lingua franca* at the moment: after we left Berlin, we decided to stop exploration for just a little while and land on this unnamed island to patch our boat a bit and boost our security.
+If you're wondering why the salutation in Latin and why we're using the _lingua franca_ at the moment: after we left Ekibastuz, we decided to stop exploration for just a little while and land on this unnamed island to patch our boat a bit and boost our security.
 This release is not big, but it's an important one, as it brings you updated Ory stack and upgraded Observability components.

 <!-- overview -->